Steel structure welding detail as following :

 Common Steel Structure welding methods are arc welding, including manual arc welding, automatic or semi-automatic arc welding, and gas shielded welding.

-Manual arc welding is the most commonly used steel structure welding method , and its equipment is simple and flexible.
+Manual arc welding is the most commonly used steel structure welding method, and its equipment is flexible and straightforward.
 However, the labor conditions are poor, the production efficiency is lower than the automatic or semi-automatic welding, and the variability of the weld quality is large, which depends to some extent on the technical level of the welder.

 The weld quality of the automatic welding is stable, the internal defects of the weld are less, the plasticity is good, the impact toughness is good, and it is suitable for welding long direct welds.
-Semi-automatic welding is suitable for welding curves or welds of any shape due to manual operation.
-Automatic and semi-automatic welding shall be carried out with welding wire and flux compatible with the main metal.
-The steel structure welding wire shall comply with the requirements of national standards, and the flux shall be determined according to the welding process requirements.
+Semi-automatic welding is ideal for welding curves or welds of any shape due to manual operation.
+Automatic and semi-automatic welding shall carry out with welding wire and flux compatible with the primary metal.
+The steel structure welding wire shall comply with the requirements of national standards, and the flux shall determine according to the welding process requirements.

 3. Weld construction

-The butt welding force is direct, smooth, and has no significant stress concentration, so the force performance is good, and it is suitable for the connection of components subjected to static and dynamic loads.
-However, due to the high quality requirements of the butt welds, the welding gap between the weldments is strict, and it is generally used in factory-made joints.
+The butt welding force is direct, smooth, and has no significant stress concentration, so the force performance is excellent.
+It is suitable for the connection of components subjected to static and dynamic loads.
+However, due to the high-quality requirements of the butt welds, the welding gap between the weldments is strict.
+So it generally used in factory-made joints.